 The deadline for submission of applications forms is Tuesday 1st June 2021.
-Supporting documentation must be submitted by Tuesday 15th June 2021.
+The closing date for supporting documentation has been extended to Monday 5th July 2021.

 There are 23 questions in total.
 Most of the questions are short with the exception of Question 22, which is a Personal Statement.

 Here, you are asked to include reasons why you wish to pursue a third level programme, and any personal challenges you may have experienced.
 The personal statement can be up to 500 words.

 Applicants are advised to prepare a draft of their Personal Statement before starting their application.
 Completed applications must be submitted by 1st June 2021.